+Sleep is one of the most overlooked aspects of hormonal health.
 If you have ever found yourself lying awake at 3 a.m. wondering why sleep has become so elusive, you are not alone.
 Sleep difficulties are remarkably common among women, and what many do not realise is that hormones play a central role.
 From the monthly fluctuations of your menstrual cycle to the dramatic shifts of perimenopause, your hormonal landscape directly shapes how well you sleep.
-Understanding this connection is the first step towards reclaiming the rest your body needs.
+When a patient tells me she cannot sleep, the first thing I ask is where she is in her cycle, whether she is perimenopausal, and what her nights actually look like — because the pattern of sleep disruption often points directly to the hormonal mechanism behind it.

 Progesterone has a naturally sedating effect.
-It stimulates the production of gamma-aminobutyric acid (GABA), a neurotransmitter that calms the nervous system and promotes drowsiness.
+It stimulates the production of gamma-aminobutyric acid (GABA), the brain’s principal inhibitory neurotransmitter, which calms neural activity and promotes drowsiness.
 This is why many women feel sleepier during the luteal phase of their cycle, when progesterone is at its peak.
+Progesterone also has a mild respiratory stimulant effect, which helps maintain airway patency during sleep — a protective mechanism that is lost after menopause, contributing to the increased incidence of sleep apnoea in postmenopausal women.

 Other hormones that affect sleep include: